 Life expectancy is the expected survival time of cancer patients.
 Life expectancy is typically measured in months.
 The median life expectancy for mesothelioma patients is 12 to 21 months.

 Here are the life expectancies of mesothelioma based on stage:

 Stage isn’t the only factor in life expectancy.
-According to statistics, the median survival for all mesothelioma patients is 17.5 months.
-But this doesn’t explain the difference in cell types or treatment among these patients.
+According to statistics, the median survival for all mesothelioma patients is 17.5 months, but this doesn’t explain the difference in cell types or treatment among these patients.
 For example, patients with epithelioid cell type respond the best to surgery.
 One study tested trimodality therapy with chemotherapy, radiation and surgery.
-Over 87 percent of patients had epithelioid tumor and 67 percent had stage 3 pleural mesothelioma.
+Over 87% of patients had epithelioid tumor and 67% had stage 3 pleural mesothelioma.
 The median survival for patients was 35.6 months.
 This is double the median survival of all stage 3 mesothelioma.
 This is because some stage 3 patients have different cell types and metastasis.

 Joining a clinical trial may prolong your life.
 This is an option for patients at all stages of mesothelioma.
 Talk to your cancer specialist about enrolling in a clinical trial today.

 Life expectancy can be measured as an average or a median.
 Doctors would rather use a median survival time because averages can be misleading.
 There are always patients with unusual survival times.
 They can sway the average in a way that doesn’t represent the typical mesothelioma patient.

 For example, if there are a few patients who only lived a few months, the average survival time will be lower than normal.
 The median picks the survival time of the patient at the very middle.
 A median survival of 21 months shows that half of all patients lived longer than the median.